nifanfa/MOOS/README.md

 - Visual studio 2022 - https://visualstudio.microsoft.com/
 - QEMU - https://www.qemu.org/download or VMWare ( Note - USB Does not work with VMWare and you need x64 if you want to run VMware, 32 bit is not supported )
 - Windows 10-11 x64 or x86
+- A CPU from at least 2012 or newer, or in basic terms an Ivy Bridge CPU or over
 - 4GB of RAM but 8GB is recommended

 <br/>